Maxime999/AnyCollect/USAGE.md

 ### Parameters
 The parameters are (default values are given [above](#configuration)):
  - `SamplingInterval` (type int): delay in seconds between two readings of the kernel values
+ - `SendAllMetrics` (type boolean): whether to send all metrics to Snap, ignoring requested metrics in the task.
+This is a workaround: if the config file is modified and the Snap daemon not restarted, Snap doesn't update the metric list and new metrics won't be sent
  - `MaxMetricsBuffer` (type int): maximum number of metrics to send to Snap at once
  - `MaxCollectDuration` (type int): maximum waiting time (in seconds) before sending metrics to Snap